uyuni-project/uyuni-rfc/accepted/0000-sle-micro-reboot-action.md

 By default, `transactional-update.timer` is configured to automatically reboot the systems each day.
 The configuration is on `/etc/systemd/system/timers.target.wants/transactional-update.timer`.
 To avoid undesired reboots in managed systems, this auto reboot service should be disabled.

 `rebootmgr` service allows the user to define maintenance windows where the pending reboots should be performed.
 This also can cause undesired behavior when the system is managed by Suma, so, if we change the reboot method to put Suma in control, we should also disable `rebootmgr` service.

+Both these services can be re-enabled by users if they change the reboot method to others that needed them to be enabled.
+SUSE Manager will not change the configuration of this service after onboard.

 ### Use `transactional-update` module to perform the reboot